tylim88/Crypto-Symbol/README.md

 📔 Source: [CoinMarketCap](https://coinmarketcap.com/all/views/all/)

+🔔 Almost 3000 pair to search.

+🆙 last coin list update: 24-July-20

 ✍️ Written in ES6️⃣ and compiled to ES5️⃣

-🆙 last coin list update: 24-July-20

-## Announcement
+## Note

-version 1.0.0 released, I remade the whole library but
+version 1.0.0 released, I remade the whole library but keep **most** API function intact and added new API: retrieve name-symbol object and add new pair.

+all API work exactly like before(and include) v0.3 unless stated otherwise.

 ## Installation